Best DSLR camera lens cases iMore 2022

-The best digital camera is one that has a full body of lenses available.
-The more you practice, the faster your learn.
+The best digital camera has a full catalog of lenses available, and you'll need a safe way to store it all.
 I've been hauling camera bodies and lenses across the world for more than 20 years, so I know a thing or two about what works and what doesn't.
 The best DSLR camera lens cases prevent scratches to the glass and structural damage to the barrel while remaining lightweight and travel-friendly.
-They also keep dirt and debris from collecting on sensitive lens parts.
+They also keep dirt, dust, and debris from collecting on sensitive lens parts.
 When I hit the road, my lenses tuck away inside the NANUK 910.
 The hardshell exterior and cushy interior foam are impact-resistant and fit any size lens.
 I have a few other favorites.
 Let's talk about the best DSLR camera lens cases this year.

-My only beef with this case is that it's not lockable.
-If you travel with your gear, you'll need to put this inside a locked suitcase or backpack, especially if going by plane.
+My only beef with this case is that it's not lockable on its own.
+If you travel with your gear, you'll need to put this inside a locked suitcase or backpack, especially if you're going by plane.
+Alternatively, you can buy padlocks to fit the hasps on the corners of this camera lens case, but that's an added expense.
 If that's not a concern, the NANUK 910 is a solid hard case with a slim profile and comfortable handle that will safeguard your glass against the elements and normal day-to-day wear and tear.

 - Waterproof and shockproof